miloszpiglas/sqlite-go-extension/README.md

 # sqlite-go-extension
 Experimental SQLite extension implemented in Go.

 Aim of the project is to check the possiblity of implementing extension for [SQLite](http://sqlite.org) in [Go language](http://golang.org).
 Experimental extension was built with Go 1.6 and tested on Linux.
-Extensions provides simple implementation of JOIN function, which concatenates list of arguments with specified separator.
+Extensions provides simple implementation of function, which concatenates list of arguments with specified separator.
+Extension is not intended to be used in production.

 ## Project structure
  - glitex.go - implementation of functions which are exported to c-archive.